microfleet/core/packages/core/docs/recipes/knex-migration.md

 # Using Knex Migrations
-If you read the previous recipe that described how to connect to the PostgreSQL server, you saw that we manually create a database table.
+In the [previous recipe](./knex.md) we manually create database table.
-In some conditions, you don't want to manage database structure changes manually, because it's not so effective.
+Generally, you don't want to manage database structure changes manually, because it's not so effective.

 In this recipe, you will learn how to configure your `Microfleet` service to manage your database structure using migrations.